lukeasrodgers/fortran-server/README.md

 The makefile passes the `-g` flag to compilers for debugging aid.

+### Compiling/running on linux...

+...currently sucks

+* you will need to modify `LD_LIBRARY_PATH` to include the current folder to get server.so.
+I'm sure there is a better, standard way of handling this scenario but I don't know it yet.
+* couldn't get newer version of gfortran installed/running on linux, again do shared lib files, so a bunch of things are uglier/don't work (e.g. pointer type aliases)

 ## Notes on the code

 It uses some modern Fortran 2003 features, like `c_f_pointer` and `c_loc`, as well as some utility methods from Joseph Krahn's [c\_interface\_module](http://fortranwiki.org/fortran/show/c_interface_module).